 Prior to joining ICD, she worked as a computational designer in Hong Kong and co-founded 3DNA, a venture-backed startup with a mission to empower optician expertise and craftsmanship in the eyewear industry.
 She designed and developed the cloud-based digital platform integrating 3D scanning, parametric design, and digital manufacturing that serves retail businesses in 15 countries.

-Her research interests centre on the interplay between automated, robotic fabrication and human, skill-driven processes.
+Her research interests focus on the evolving interface between automated, robotic fabrication and manual, skill-driven processes.
 She is currently working on the application of Augmented Reality in timber prefabrication at RP4 and Cyber-physical prefabrication platform for fibre composites at RP14.